aleksandr-m/gitflow-maven-plugin/README.md

 The `gitflow:hotfix-finish` goal has `preHotfixGoals` and `postHotfixGoals` parameters which can be used to run defined Maven goals before and after the hotfix respectively.

+### Activating custom Maven profiles

+The `profiles` parameter is avaliable for all maven commands executed.

+The `mvn gitflow:feature-finish` goal has `preFeatureFinishProfiles` and `postFeatureFinishProfiles` parameters, which will be activated for the corresponding goals.

+The `mvn gitflow:hotfix-finish` goal has `preHotfixProfiles` and `postHotfixProfiles` parameters, which will be activated for the corresponding goals.

+The `mvn gitflow:release-finish` and `mvn gitflow:release` goal both have `preReleaseProfiles` and `postReleaseProfiles` parameters, which will be activated for the corresponding goals.

 # Non-interactive Mode

 Maven can be run in non-interactive (batch) mode.
 By using non-interactive mode goals can be run in continuous integration environment.